OrdinaNederland/hackjam-angular/markdown/03-angular-part-1.md

 import {NgModule} from '@angular/core';
 import {BrowserModule} from '@angular/platform-browser';
 import {AppComponent} from './app.component';
-import {FormsModule} from '@angular/forms';
 import {AppService} from './services/app.service';

 @NgModule({
-  imports: [ BrowserModule, FormsModule
+  imports: [
+    BrowserModule
   ], // Import (built-in) modules
   declarations: [
     AppComponent
   ], // Declare the components used by this module
   providers: [
     AppService
   ],